K-Y Jelly: History

-The origins [and meaning] of the brand name 'K-Y®' are unknown.
-Two popular myths are that (1) it was created in Kentucky and (2) the letters represent the key ingredients used to make the lubricant. ...
-[W]e can confirm that neither of these myths are true ...

 Introduced in 1904 by pharmaceutical company and suture manufacturer Van Horn and Sawtell of New York City, and later acquired by Johnson & Johnson, K-Y Jelly's original stated purpose was as a surgical lubricant, and it was often chosen by doctors because of its natural base.
-The product is now more widely used as a sexual lubricant to supplement the moisture required for performing sexual acts.
+The origin and meaning of the "K-Y" brand name are unknown.
+The product is now more widely used as a personal lubricant to supplement the moisture required for performing sexual acts.

 Reckitt Benckiser purchased the brand in 2014 and integrated the brand as the sub-brand of Durex.
 K-Y Jelly was rebranded as Knect in the United Kingdom in 2023.

 Properties

 Unlike petroleum-based lubricants, K-Y jelly is biologically inert, reacting with neither latex condoms nor silicone-based sex toys, and contains no added colors or perfumes.
 It is non-staining and easy to clean up.
 Despite having a thick consistency and a tendency to dry out during use, it can be "reactivated" by the addition of water.

 The product contains no spermicide and thus cannot be used to prevent pregnancy.
 A formulation containing nonoxynol-9 was removed from the market after the spermicide was found to facilitate the spread of HIV.

 K-Y Jelly has been available over the counter in the United States since 1980.